 So if caffeine isn’t the answer, then what is?
 There are ways you can help increase your productivity without relying on a daily caffeine boost.
 Our top tips include:

-- Find your productivity ‘prime time’ – Everyone has a certain time of day when they’re more productive than others.
-Find out when your prime time is and schedule your highest priority projects at this time.
+- Find your productivity ‘prime time’ and prioritise— Everyone has a certain time of day when they’re most productive.
+Work out when your prime time is, then schedule your highest priority projects for that time.

-- Eliminate distractions— Avoid the trap of regularly checking your emails and social networks as these can be huge time‐wasters.
-Instead, designate specific times of your day to handle all communication.
+- Eliminate distractions— Avoid the trap of regularly checking your emails and socials as these can be huge time Instead, designate specific times of your day to handle your inbox or return messages.

-- Consider natural support – There are herbs and nutrients available that may help improve your focus and performance.
-For instance:
+There are a variety of nutritional and herbal supplements that may help improve your focus and performance.
+For example:

 Learn about which Nature's Own product may be appropriate for you.SEE THE PRODUCTS HERE